Greenland & Baffin Island

 Recap the journey with your fellow travelers and expedition team as you head south toward Kangerlussuaq.
 Be on deck as the ship approaches the Kangerlussuaq Fjord, keeping an eye out for Peregrine Falcons, Gyrfalcon, and rare White-tailed Eagles.

-Disembark the Silver Cloud and transfer to the airport for your charter flight to Reykjavík.
-This evening enjoy a farewell dinner.
-Overnight at Hilton Reykjavík Nordica.
+Disembark the Silver Cloud and transfer to the airport for your charter flight to New York’s John F. Kennedy Airport.
+The charter flight is expected to land late this evening.
+Overnight at our group hotel.

-After breakfast, transfer to the airport for your international flights home.
+After breakfast, return to the airport for your flights home.

 - July 22 – August 9, 2023